johnroutledge/milestone-project-4/README.md

 ## Database

-(NOT COMPLETE!!!)

 The data was allocated across the following tables:

-* User Profile - stores a user's personal information.
+* UserProfile - stores a user's personal information.
-* Order - stores all order history has a many-to-one relation with the user profile table
+* Order - stores all users' order history.
-* Categories - stores a user's current balances for each currency has a one-to-one relation with the users table on the email address field.
-It undergoes CREATE, READ and UPDATE operations.
-* Products - stores additional information about all of the cryptocurrencies and undergoes READ operations.
+* OrderLineItem - stores each order's line item information.
-* Reviews - stores additional information about all of the cryptocurrencies and undergoes READ operations.
+* Category - stores category information for Jiira's products.
+* Product - stores each product's information.
+* Review - stores the reviews given bu users to each product.
+* Post - stores news (blog) posts.
-* News (Blog) - stores additional information about all of the cryptocurrencies and undergoes READ operations.
+* Comment - stores comments left by users for each of the news posts.

+The following schema section illustrates the relationships between each of the above tables.

 **Schema**